VetheonGames/glava-ridged/README.md

 A fork of GLava made for the modern user

+If you'd like to support PixelRidge Softworks OpenSource Development, check out our [Patreon](https://patreon.com/PixelRidgeSoftworksOSP)
 If you need more direct help, join our [Discord](https://discord.gg/SQeWBWS8v4)

 ### NOTE: this code has been refactored and extended by Connor at PixelRidge Softworks.
 Please find all the original documentation, and such at the following link to the original Github repository: